PavelPleshkov/rsschool-cv-sep2020/cv.md

     - "Javascript Level 1.
 Interactive web applications"
 - Lots of self-education

-Also I study JavaScript on learn.javascript.ru
+Also I study JavaScript on learn.javascript.ru and others

 ## English
 I studied English in courses International House for 1,5 years.
 Completed pre-intermediate (A2)(Certificate no: 0423/18), partially Intermediate (B1)